faster-cpython/ideas/3.13/engine.md

 This means that the micro ops for the first tier 1 instruction in an executor cannot contain an `EXIT_IF`.
-In practice this means that before translating to micro-ops, the first instruction must be coverted to its unspecialized form.
+In practice this means that before translating to micro-ops, the first instruction must be converted to its unspecialized form.

 ### Exiting to invalid executors